 Be sure to park the vehicle in an open space and open all the doors and windows to allow air circulation and roaches to escape when vacuuming.

 Since vacuuming doesn’t kill live bugs, don’t leave the vacuum unattended.

 You can place the vacuum bag in a freezer or a cockroach-proof container.

 Sprinkle Boric Acid

-This is because it doesn’t have an inactive chemical ingredient hence remains active indefinitely.
+This is because it has no active chemical ingredient and remains active indefinitely.
 Also, when inhaled, it dries out the nose, mouth, and throat and can cause difficulty breathing or nosebleed.

 Apply Diatomaceous Earth

-This is another roach-killing powder that kills any insect with an exoskeleton by dehydrating it.
+This roach-killing powder kills any insect with an exoskeleton by dehydrating it.
 The powder is mined from fossilized silica shell remains of microscopic sea animals.
 Its abrasive nature degrades the exoskeleton causing the cockroach to dry and die.